Interjections in English

 Summary

 Interjections are words and phrases used to express emotion, thought, and opinion.
 They are usually found at the beginning of a sentence and can stand alone or be attached to a sentence.
-Interjections can be used to express strong emotions such as surprise, joy, anger, or disgust, or they can express milder emotions such as disappointment, surprise, or joy.
+Interjections can be used to express strong emotions, such as surprise, joy, anger, or disgust, or they can express milder emotions, such as disappointment, surprise, or joy.
 They are also used to express thought or opinion and can be used to greet or bid farewell.
 Interjections are usually followed by an exclamation mark, comma, or question mark.

-With this handy reference, you should have a better understanding of what are interjections and how to use them correctly!
+With this handy reference, you should have a better understanding of what interjections are and how to use them correctly!

 Make your next step to fluency with Promova